 “Our idea is that because of China’s emerging status, countries and business parties—private or public—need to play ball with China,” says Aycock.
 “What does it mean for globalization of Chinese law?
 We’ve talked about interesting legal developments in Shenzhen, about the Belt and Road Initiative, and what that means for lawyering in general—with an important emphasis on multicultural understanding, language ability, and the awareness of multiple legal systems, including common law.”

-Tapia recalls that one of her favorite classes, taught by a partner at McKinsey who was fluent in Chinese, dealt with drafting bilingual contracts.
+Tapia recalls that one of her favorite classes, taught by a partner at Baker McKenzie who was fluent in Chinese, dealt with drafting bilingual contracts.